-I’ve been General Manager for just over 2 years.
+I’ve been General Manager for 2 and a half years.
 We’ve implemented a lot of changes and made huge inroads helping local organisations.
 Campaigns such as the QEH Children’s Ward Christmas Party and the HER Centre Gift Campaign.

 I’m so proud of what we have achieved and we couldn’t do any of it without our dedicated team of volunteers.
 I’m privileged to have worked with some amazing people over my time at the centre – Ruth, Kim, Kath, Madalina, Pauline, Caroline, Zara, Melissa, Zoya, Alison and Besa on the ground.
 Our back office staff are also volunteers – Sibel who organises our marketing, admin and social media and Steve, our book keeper.